 Live, Learn, and Earn at Disney.

 Interested in learning more about the Disney Field School Program?
 Attend an upcoming information session to learn more.
-Application and program details for the 2025 Field School will be released soon.
+Apply for the 2025 Field School by submitting an application at this link by Friday, January 10, 12:00 pm (noon).

 Langara College, in partnership with Disney International Programs and the University of California, Riverside, offers a unique international field school where students have the opportunity to work at Walt Disney World.